NatLabRockies/batmods-lite/docs/_build/_sources/api/bmlite/materials/_nmc_532_fast/index.rst.txt

    Computationally fast NMC532 kinetic and transport properties.

-   Differs from ``NMC532Slow`` because the equilibrium potential is not piecewise here, making it faster to evaluate.
+   Differs from ``NMC532Slow`` because the equilibrium potential is not piecewise here, making it less accurate, but faster to evaluate.

    :param alpha_a: Anodic symmetry factor in Butler-Volmer expression [-].
    :type alpha_a: float